 Data cap and Data Boosters

-7.10 Some Wireless Broadband plans have a Peak and Off-Peak data cap.
-The Off-Peak data cap applies to usage between the hours of midnight and 6am.
-For plans with an Unlimited Off Peak data cap, the usage hours are between midnight (12:00am) and 5pm.
+7.9 Some (RBI) Wireless Broadband plans have a Peak and Off-Peak data cap.
+The Off Peak data cap applies to usage between the hours of midnight and 6am.
+For plans with an Unlimited or 150GB Off Peak data cap, the usage hours are between midnight (12:00am) and 5pm.

 You will be notified when you have exceeded 6GB of your data allowance and your Service will be throttled.

-7.13 This does not apply to the (RBI) Wireless Enhanced Broadband plan where overage does not apply and Data Boosters cannot be added.
-Enhanced Broadband Plan is a 3G only uncapped plan where the maximum upload and download speed is reduced to 2mbps after 400GB of data usage per billing cycle.
-This plan is only available at certain locations and is subject to availability and approval.
-Our Fair Use policy as outlined in clause 2.12 applies.
+7.12 This does not apply to the RBI2 Rural Wireless Broadband Unlimited plan where overage does not apply and Data Boosters cannot be added.
+Our Fair Use policy as outlined in clause 2.12 applies to the RBI2 Rural Wireless Broadband Unlimited plan, which is only available at certain locations and is subject to availability and approval.

-7.14 Upgrades to the (RBI) Wireless Enhanced Broadband plan made part way through a billing month will take effect from the beginning of the next billing month.
+7.13 Upgrades to the RBI2 Rural Wireless Broadband Unlimited plan made part way through a billing month will take effect from the beginning of the next billing month.
 Any unpaid overages and/or booster charges owing will be carried over and will remain payable.

 Wireless Broadband and Phone